vedantpople4/xylophone/README.md

 # Xylophone_app
 This is the Xylophone app.
-It has 7 bands which
+It has 7 bands which are there for the 7 seven notes

 ## Getting Started